|

 - Re-enactment Societies.

-In this picture is seen David A Cook, and Ken Smith.
-They are seen
+In this picture David A Cook and Ken Smith are seen in the uniforms

 They are Second world War Re-enactors, who are often referred to